 Most people recognize earwigs because of the common story that leads people to believe that earwigs crawl into the ears of sleeping people where they then burrow into their brains and lay their eggs.
-Luckily, this story is completely untrue; earwigs are just a type of nuisance pest that are found living across most of the United States.
+Luckily, this story is completely untrue; earwigs are just a type of nuisance pest that is found living across most of the United States.

-Adult earwigs are dark reddish brown in color and grow to be about 5/8th of an inch in length.
+Adult earwigs are dark reddish-brown in color and grow to be about 5/8th of an inch in length.
 Earwigs have a long narrow body with two “cerci” or pinchers coming off of their hind end.
 The male cerci are curved, the female cerci are straight.

 Habits and Life Cycle of Earwigs

-Earwigs are found living in damp dark areas, outside they can be found living underneath of mulch, leaves, logs, piles of grass, and in hollow trees.
+Earwigs are found living in damp dark areas, outside they can be found living underneath mulch, leaves, logs, piles of grass, and in hollow trees.
 Earwigs emerge from their hiding spots at night to feed.
 Earwigs eat things like insects, mites, leaves, flowers, soft fruits, and mold.

 Earwigs are not dangerous to people or pets, they are not venomous and they don’t bite.
 Their pinchers cause people to believe they are more of a danger than they really are, the pinchers are used to defend themselves against each other, but aren’t strong enough to cause any real pain to a human.